 Consumption of alcoholic beverages is prohibited in all county park areas (M.C.P.C.
 Rules and Regs.
 Art.
 III Sec.
 9)

 Exceptions are for organized groups of twenty-five or more who have obtained a special permit granted by the Morris County Park Commission and persons at a clubhouse at a Morris County Park Commission golf course.

-If I'm arrested by or receive a summons from the Morris County's Sheriff's Office, where do I pay the fine or go to court?
+If I am arrested by, or receive a summons from, the Morris County's Sheriff's Office, where do I pay the fine or go to court?

 If you are arrested by or receive a summons from the Morris County Sheriff's Office, your case will be heard at the municipal court in the municipality in which the offense occurred.
 Since the department has county wide jurisdiction, each respective municipal court may be utilized.